-This document will be reviewed and re-released once a fortnight (see release schedule on page 4).
+This document has been reviewed and re-released regularly, but it is now anticipated that this will be the ultimate iteration.
 Please email england.resp-cnldn@nhs.net to request the most recent version.

 Disclaimer: Advice has been based on evidence where available and expert opinion where not available and subject to change as evidence becomes available.
 Variations to this advice may be required depending on clinical setting and individual patients.